geometryxyz/secp256k1_hash_to_curve/README.md

 ## Constraints

-A circuit parameterised for a message with length 3 has will have 2217282 constraints.
+A circuit parameterised for a message with length 3 will have 2217282 constraints, and a circuit for a message of length 64 will have 2218762 constraints.
 In practice, messages will be longer, and the number of constraints will be accordingly larger.
 The bulk of the constraints come from the `hash-to-field` circuit which involves multiple SHA256 hashes.